-&lt;sup>2 School-to-prison and school-to-deportation pipelines refer to policies and practices that directly and indirectly push Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and Multiracial students, including immigrant and undocumented youth, out of school and on a pathway to prison and/or deportation including, but not limited to: harsh school discipline policies that overuse suspension and expulsion, increased policing and surveillance that create prison-like environments in schools, and overreliance by educators on referrals to law enforcement, the juvenile and criminal justice system, detention, and potentially deportation proceedings.
+2 School-to-prison and school-to-deportation pipelines refer to policies and practices that directly and indirectly push Native, Asian, Black, Latin(o/a/x), Middle Eastern and North African, Pacific Islander, and Multiracial students, including immigrant and undocumented youth, out of school and on a pathway to prison and/or deportation including, but not limited to: harsh school discipline policies that overuse suspension and expulsion, increased policing and surveillance that create prison-like environments in schools, and overreliance by educators on referrals to law enforcement, the juvenile and criminal justice system, detention, and potentially deportation proceedings.

-African, Multiracial, and Pacific Islander students, LGBTQ+ students, and students from all economic backgrounds and abilities.
-Policymaking that produces a frayed network of public services in our communities is incompatible with our vision.
-When equitably and fully-funded, this network-which includes public schools, libraries, parks, transportation, food security, access to health care and child care, affordable housing, and public service infrastructure-energizes students, families, and their entire communities.
+- 1 African, Multiracial, and Pacific Islander students,3 LGBTQ+ students, and students from all - 2 economic backgrounds and abilities.
+Policymaking that produces a frayed network of public - 3 services in our communities is incompatible with our vision.
+When equitably and fully-funded, this - network-which includes public schools, libraries, parks, transportation, food security, access to health care and child care, affordable housing, and public service infrastructure-energizes stude - health care and child care, affordable housing, and public service infrastructure-energizes students, families, and their entire communities.
+The adoption of racial and social equity principles at all - families, and their entire communities.
 The adoption of racial and social equity principles at all levels of policymaking will encourage systemic solutions to these issues.
-Racial and social justice in education and throughout the United States will be realized when we ensure fair treatment resulting in equitable opportunities and outcomes for people of all races and backgrounds.
+Racial and social justice in - 8 education and throughout the United States will be realized when we ensure fair treatment resulting - 9 in equitable opportunities and outcomes for people of all races and backgrounds. - 10 11